SubWoofer with Velocity Feedback

 With any dual voice coil low frequency driver, the signal is not really a perfect match to the velocity of the cone.
 There is mutual inductance between the two coils that causes a 180° phase shift and a dip in the amplitude response.
 The frequency and amplitude of this phenomenon is different for each driver.

 The disturbance in response can be counteracted by a 2nd order filter, with f0 = 146Hz.
 That puts the feedback more in line with the actual cone velocity.
 It will work without the filter, but it won't be anything near flat response.
 In fact my first pass at velocity feedback, in 1995 or so, was a 15" Eminence DVC woofer with a 25W amp I cobbled together using 2N6055 and 2N6053 Darlington transistors, and straight feedback from the voice coil.
 I dropped the whole mess in the cardboard box the driver came in and man did it sound good.
 Not the best, but it taught me a little about velocity feedback.
 I thought had I invented it.
 Doh!
-People have been working on it since the 1930's.
+People have been doing it since the 1920's.
+This version has a "normal" 100W MOSFET power amplifier, DC coupled, and a proportional control with 50x gain.
+My last one, the earlier version of this, was powered by a bridged LM3886 stereo amplifier.
+The old circuit board had the bridge circuit on it.

 The carnival trick of any motional feedback system is pushing gently on the cone.
-It is like pushing on the wall, if the system is tight enough.
+It is like pushing on the wall, if the system is tight enough (think DC coupled).
 If the cone does move in, it will stay for a while, then slowly move back out.
 All the while using amplifier power to hold the cone while the suspension is trying to put it back in place.
-The cone re-centers itself at a rate determined by the low-frequency cutoff of the amplifier.
-Don't try it with a speaker protector on the output, though.
+The cone re-centers itself at a rate determined by the low-frequency cutoff of the power amplifier, and the gain of the error amplifier.
+Higher gain will make the cone move more slowly.
+It can't just hold the cone forever, because a stationary coil generates no feedback.

 Velocity Feedback Circuit

 The circuit consists of several parts - a special feedback filter, a summing amp, an input low-pass filter, and a differential amplifier.
 The input summing amp sums the left and right input signals into a mono signal.
 The input filter then filters out frequencies above 200Hz.
 A pot controls the level of the input signal.
 The feedback filter takes as input the output of the non-driven voice coil, which can be several volts.
 It must not be greater than the signal, so there is a pot to adjust it down to the correct level.
-These two pots are to control the ratio of signal to feedback.
+At the output of the filter is another pot to adjust the feedback signal to the error amplifier.
+This pot, along with the signal pot, controls the ratio of signal to feedback.
 There is also a pot to adjust the Q of the filter.
 That control determines the amount of peaking at the cutoff frequency.
 The peaking is opposite the dip in the unfiltered feedback.
 From there the signal goes to the differential amplifier, where it is subtracted from the filtered sum of the two preamp channels.
-The output from the differential amplifier is the error voltage, the difference between what we want the driver to do and what it did, which drives the power amplifier.
+The output from the differential amplifier is the error voltage, the difference between what we want the driver to do and what it is doing, which drives the power amplifier.

-The circuits are powered by an on-board ±15V supply, driven by 2 15VAC windings on the power transformer.
+The circuits are powered by an on-board ±15V supply, fed by a separate pair of windings on the power transformer.

 Finished Board

 I built the VFB circuit on a 100mm x 100mm PCB.
 This is a picture of the final board.
-It goes in the subwoofer amplifier case, between the inputs and the amplifier, and connects to one voice coil of the driver.
-See the build page for more on the other parts of the power amp and filter.
+In my case, it goes in the subwoofer amplifier enclosure, between the inputs and the amplifier, and connects to one voice coil of the driver.
+You can put it in a separate enclosure with its transformer, or, like me, put it in the amplifier case.
+See the build page for more on the other parts of the power amps and filters.
+I decided to make a sub for each channel, and dedicated one channel of a stereo amplifier to each one.
+It requires two filter boards.

 Adjusting the Feedback Circuit

 The adjustment procedure needs to be done after the system has been built and otherwise tested.
 You can set the input level and "SIGNAL" to some small level, and the "FEEDBACK" pot all the way down, and then test the amplifier without the feedback.
 If you have a dual-channel scope, you can look at the signal and the feedback, and verify that the two are in reasonably correct phase, before cracking open the feedback pot.
-Correct phase means the feedback peak is lined up with the zero-crossing on the rising edge of the input signal.
-That is the place on the sine wave of maximum velocity.
-If it is lined up with the falling edge, you have to switch the 2 wires of the feedback cable.
+Correct phase means the feedback peak is sitting between the zero-crossing on the rising edge of the input signal, and the peak on the signal.
+If it is not in that area, you have to switch the 2 wires of the feedback cable.

-The adjustment process starts with all pots, including the external input level pot, at zero.
-Keep the sub away from you.
+The adjustment process starts with all pots, including the external input level pot, at zero (full CCW).
+Point the sub away from you.
 A small mistake makes a big noise.
 The amplifier will be amplifying the oscillation of the feedback circuit at full power.
-Power everything up and apply a 20Hz signal to the inputs.
+Power everything up and apply a 40Hz signal to the inputs.
 You shouldn't hear anything from the sub.
+Adjust the level at pin 3 of U4 using the external level control until it is 50mV using an AC voltmeter on the left or right input terminals on the board..
+You still won't hear anything.

 Results